ipince/venezuela/re/README.md

 * Full *cedulado* registy, including people are are not registered to vote.
 Scraped from November to December 2012.
 Includes all 27 million Venezuelans with ID cards.
 Ask me for details.

+Developer Notes:

+lxml's etree parsing was not able to extract the data appropriately, which is why we're using an HTMLParser instead.